StrandedKitty/three-csm/README.md

 	- `settings.mode` — Defines a split scheme (how large frustum is splitted into smaller ones).
 Can be `uniform` (linear), `logarithmic`, `practical` or `custom`.
 For most cases `practical` may be the best choice.
 Equations used for each scheme can be found in [*GPU Gems 3.
 Chapter 10*](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch10.html).
 If mode is set to `custom`, you'll need to define your own `customSplitsCallback`.
 Optional.

     - `settings.customSplitsCallback` — A callback to compute custom cascade splits when mode is set to `custom`.
-Callback should accept three number parameters: cascadeAmount, nearDistance, farDistance and return an array of split distances ranging from 0 to 1, where 0 is equal to nearDistance and 1 is equal to farDistance.
+Callback should accept three number parameters: `cascadeAmount`, `nearDistance`, `farDistance` and return an array of split distances ranging from 0 to 1, where 0 is equal to `nearDistance` and 1 is equal to `farDistance`.
 Check out the official modes in CSM.js to learn how they work.

 	- `settings.shadowMapSize` — Resolution of shadow maps (one per cascade).
 Optional.